• Home

 Co-facilitated with Sabrina Hayeem-Ladani

-These 3 hr classes are a chance to somatically experience the nervous system through a systems & power lens.
+These 3 hr classes introduce shared language for the common ways our bodies tend to express stress , through a systems & power lens.

-We map our own systems, and work with a 2-page list of somatic tools to help shift nervous system states.
+We map our own systems, and work with a 2-page list of somatic tools to increase our agency, choice, and flexibility under stress.

 Loving Conflict Practitioner Training